2024 Solar Incentives Guide for Hanover, PA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are intended to make renewable energy usage more affordable through financial incentives to help people install solar panels on their homes.
-Solar incentives might include cash back, upfront discounts or monthly credits towards your utility bill.
-Some incentives are provided by the federal government, some by the state of Pennsylvania and some by your utility company, county or municipality.
+Solar incentives are designed to make renewable energy usage more affordable via financial incentives to help people install solar panels on their homes.
+Different types of incentives, including cash back, discounts or monthly utility bill credits, may be available to you.
+Certain incentives may be offered by the Pennsylvania government, by your utility company or by county or municipality, while others are federal.
 Some solar incentives you might qualify for are:

-• Net Metering: Net metering is an incentive you can get once your solar panels are up and running.
-If you have a net metering agreement in place with your Hanover utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some areas, this is a dollar-for-dollar credit, while in other places you may receive a refund equivalent to a percentage of the value.
+• Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
+If you have a net metering agreement with your Hanover utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some areas, this credit is dollar-for-dollar, while in other places you might receive a refund equivalent to a percentage of the value.

 Best Regional Coverage